 Let's start with the basics: the Pearson family lives in an enormous house with a sizable yard that's pretty far away from their surrounding neighbors.
 That alone screams Jersey suburbs.
 But when you factor in Randall's commute to New York City for work for the entire first season and how he still has time to squeeze in a run before heading to the office, I was certain their family must call some place in northern NJ home.

-In my quest to pinpoint the family's location, I decided to watch the series again from start to finish.
+In my quest to pinpoint the family's location, I decided to watch the first two seasons again from start to finish.
 Fortunately one easily missed detail gave me all the answers I needed: the postcard William sends Beth from Memphis at the end of episode 17 in season one.
 I mean, who can forget that tearjerker?!

 For anyone who has forgotten, the episode sees William start to say his goodbyes to his granddaughters and his son.
 You can't help but feel bad for Beth, who understandably feels hurt and left out.
 Cut to the end of the episode, though, and you see Beth turn over a postcard that has "Memphis" written on the front.
 And what do you know?
 The Pearsons' home address is scribbled there.
 Here's the shot in case you missed it the first time around like I did: